 This event will be a unique opportunity to reflect on the past and to celebrate the present and to look towards the future.
 It will be facilitated within a spirit of historical accuracy, mutual respect, inclusiveness and reconciliation which will acknowledge the Decade Principles supported by the Community Relations Council and The Heritage Lottery Fund.

 It will be an opportunity for 100 voices representing both young and old, across our diverse society to engage in a project that will create a lasting legacy for generations to come.

 This video is from the Causeway Coast & Glens Borough Council ‘Shared Education’ conference in March 2019 for local schools.

 The conference was designed to support schools to engage with one another, thereby increasing opportunities for young people from different backgrounds to socialise together, and allowing young people to be more engaged in bringing the community together.

 This video is from our Taste of Culture events in Summer 2018.
 The events were designed to showcase the rich diversity of culture that exists throughout the Causeway Coast & Glens Borough, and to increase the use of shared space and ensure that our Arts Centres are accessible to all.

-Causeway Coast & Glens Borough Council presents ‘Who Do You Think You Are?’ – a digital talk that will employ DNA sampling and genealogical training workshops to promote discussion about cultural identity.
-It will explain the advantages of DNA projects with a geographic focus and explore how they can be used to celebrate community identity, as well as the cultural tourism benefits they bring.
+Causeway Coast & Glens Borough Council presented ‘Who Do You Think You Are?’ – a digital talk that employs DNA sampling and genealogical training workshops to promote discussion about cultural identity.
+It explained the advantages of DNA projects with a geographic focus and explore how they can be used to celebrate community identity, as well as the cultural tourism benefits they bring.

-The video will be stored (and made available as a legacy of the programme) on the Northern Ireland Community Archive (www.niarchive.org).
+The video is stored and available on the Northern Ireland Community Archive (www.niarchive.org).